-One sheet of MDF

 You can see here we just poured the paint right into the hopper after mixing the powder and water together.
 The color we used is a Benjamin Moore “Hale Navy,” but we had our friendly Home Depot paint guy mix it for us using Behr paint.
 Be sure to mix your paint and powder/water mixture WELL.
 You may want to run it through a paint strainer.

-Once your paint, paint transformer, and water are the desired consistency you may begin spraying.
+Once your paint is the desired consistency you may begin spraying.

 PRO TIP: Make sure your first coat is THIN!
 This will help ensure bonding.
 It will look a little crazy but you will be blown away by just the second coat.